Applying for Disability with Mental Health Conditions

-Applying for disability benefits due to mental health challenges can often feel like navigating a maze without a map.
+Applying for disability benefits due to mental health conditions can feel frustrating or confusing.
 If you’re struggling with a mental illness, you already know the daily hurdles it can present.
-Securing a mental health disability recognition seems like it should be straightforward given the challenges you face, but the reality can be frustratingly complex.
+Securing recognition for your mental health disability seems like it should be straightforward, given the challenges you face, but the reality can be more complex.

-At Pekas Smith: Arizona Disability Attorneys, our experienced Phoenix SSDI attorneys understand that mental health disability is not simply a medical issue.
-It is a significant life challenge that affects your work, relationships, and sense of well-being.
+At Pekas Smith: Arizona Disability Attorneys, our experienced Phoenix SSDI attorneys understand that mental health disability is a significant life challenge that affects your work, relationships, and sense of well-being.

-Securing disability for mental illness is a critical step toward stabilizing your life and ensuring you have the support you need.
-Here, we aim to simplify the process, offering you clear guidance and compassionate support every step of the way.
+Learning how to get disability for mental health can be a critical step toward stabilizing your life and receiving the support you need.
+Here, we aim to simplify the process, offering you compassionate support every step of the way.

 To qualify for Social Security disability benefits due to a mental health condition, your condition must meet the Social Security Administration’s (SSA) definition of a disability.
-This definition includes a mental and physical impairment that prevents you from engaging in “substantial gainful activity” and has lasted or is expected to last at least 12 months or result in death.
+This definition includes a mental or physical impairment that prevents you from engaging in “substantial gainful activity” and has lasted or is expected to last at least 12 months.

 When it comes to mental health conditions, the SSA’s Blue Book recognizes a wide range that qualify for disability benefits.
-Some of the key types are:
+Here are some of the key types.

 1. Depression and Bipolar Disorder